How to Finance a Pool | Pool Financing Options 2025

 Though cheaper than a full refinance, the downside is that home equity loans come with closing costs.
 Again, your house acts as collateral for the loan.
 So you could lose your home if you stop making payments.

-4. Personal loans or “pool loans”
+4. Personal loans (pool loans)

 If you prefer financing a swimming pool without tapping your home equity, you might apply for an unsecured personal loan.